agentjenkins/jira_updater/README.md

 ## Usage

+### List
+To list a number of given keys, create a json file with the keys you wish to list

+`node jiraUpdate.js --list --issues=../resources/testIssue.json`

+### Update
 To update a list of given keys, create a json file with the keys you wish to update

-`node jiraUpdate.js --list --issues=../resources/testIssue.json`

 `node jiraUpdate.js --update --issues=../resources/updateIssue.json`

+### List Versions
+List version for a specific project.
+Optionally filtering on regxp for matching version name

+`node jiraUpdate.js --listVersions --projectKey=DEL --versionRegExp=DDM`